The Ultimate In Birding Tours

 Alaska: Day 12 This morning we will fly northwards, crossing the Arctic Circle, the impressive Brooks Range and the vast tundras of Alaska’s North Slope en route to the small town of Utqiagvik (formerly Barrow) for a two nights stay beside the Arctic Ocean.
 If the weather is clear we should enjoy some fantastic views as we fly over vast areas of unspoilt wilderness.

 As we approach Utqiagvik we will pass over a flat tundra landscape dominated by a honeycomb pattern of huge ice-wedge polygons that have been formed by the endless annual cycle of the thawing and freezing of the permafrost.
-Here at more than 71°N latitude, the sun does not set for nearly three months in summer (although the frequent arctic fog may make us forget that this is the ‘Land of the Midnight Sun’!), while in the icy depths of winter it stays below the horizon for just as long.
+Here at more than 71°N latitude, the sun does not set for nearly three months in summer (although the frequent arctic fog may make us forget that this is the ‘Land of the Midnight Sun’!), while in the icy depths of winter, it stays below the horizon for just as long.

 Our programme will to a certain degree be determined by the extent of the sea ice, which is likely to be only just starting to break up in mid-June.
 If conditions are favourable we may spend some time this afternoon scanning open water areas amongst the ice for divers and ducks, and, of course, there is always that slim possibility of a Polar Bear to keep the adrenalin flowing!